sammich/PegaStudioPro/README.md

 - **How will newer platform versions be supported?
 How long will it take to support a new version?**

+  The component will get validated on the latest Pega release shortly after general availability.

-  Officially, the component may support the latest release as soon as GA day, as the validation process is fairly quick.
-However, based on past releases, you should not experience any issues running an older version for a newer platform.
+  However, based on past Platform releases, you will not see any issues using this component on a slightly newer version of the platform it was validated for.

   When a minor (8.x) or patch (8.x.y) Pega Platform is released, we:

   1. Identify all the overriden rules in the component which have been updated in the latest release (via a report)